kathesch/JuliaTutorial.jl/docs/src/index.md

 ## Anonymous functions

 In many cases, we will want to define small functions that are essentially only used once in a program.
-Rather than clutter everything up with their definitions, we can use anonymous functions.
+Rather than clutter everything up with their definitions, we can use anonymous functions also sometimes called "lambdas".

 These are written like `x->sin(x)` or `(x,t)->sin(x-t)` for multiple arguments.
 Compare with python `lambda x: sin(x)`.